 If you have a sunburn, a lavender oil spray can help.
 In a spray bottle, combine a quarter cup of aloe vera juice, 2 tablespoons of distilled water, 10 to 12 drops of lavender oil and jojoba oil.
 Shake the bottle and spray onto your sunburn.
 Use the spray two or three times a day until the sunburn heals.

-To use lavender oil on small wounds, mix three or four drops of lavender oil together with a few drops of coconut or tamanu oil.
+To use lavender oil on small wounds, mix 3 or 4 drops of lavender oil together with a few drops of coconut or tamanu oil.
 Apply the mixture on your wound with a cotton ball.
 If your wound has already healed, lavender oil can reduce remaining scars as well.

 Lavender oil does double duty for insect bites.
 It acts as an insect repellent, and it can relieve itching after a bite occurs.
 Many commercial mosquito repellents contain lavender oil.